-Short term planning is the weekly plan for every class for each subject.
-This is to be stored on the server in a weekly planning folder for each term.
+Short term planning is the weekly resources and flipcharts for every class for each subject.
+This is to be stored on theserver in a weekly planning folder for each term.

 The files must be saved on the server in the following format